22 May How to Write Online Content that Google likes and people love!

-When it comes to writing content for your own website, you aren’t just writing for yourself.
+When it comes to writing online content for your website, you aren’t just writing for yourself.
 Before you put the words on the page, you need to consider things that will ensure Google likes your content, and your audience absolutely loves it!

 - Write Clickable, Engaging Headlines